To see how your money was spent, our most recent report and accounts can be downloaded here.

 Like most charities, World Villages for Children must incur essential costs if we are to ensure careful, compliant stewardship of donor income and provide a well-managed service in support of our beneficiaries.
 We reinvest regularly in fundraising to keep funds coming in for our overseas work and we are able to achieve considerable operating efficiencies by maintaining only a very small team of full time staff in the UK (now 6).
 This keeps essential administration costs low and by utilising the support of a network of dedicated partners we are able to maximise the value of the donations received from our supporters, like you.

 At World Villages for Children, we thrive on basic principles of transparency, impact, and sustainability.

 Transparency: As an organisation, we work very hard to use your money in the most efficient way and to focus on those in greatest need.
-When you donate to World Villages for Children, the money goes to our programmes to maintain support to the children in school and to fund new places for those who need it the most.
+When you donate to World Villages for Children, the money goes to the Sisters of Mary programmes to maintain support to the children in school and to fund new places for those who need it the most.

-To see how your money was spent, please see below.
+To see how your money was spent, please see above.